 Date Smart!
 Don’t…

-In our first Relation^ology class, we asked the high school students present what they wanted from people with whom they are in relationship (not specifically dating relationship; any relationship: friend, sibling, parental, work, future spouse).
+In our first Relation^ology class, we asked the high school students present what they wanted from their future spouse.

 We quickly had a whiteboard filled with important character qualities and relationship benefits: